-The Joyce Lake Property or the Joyce Lake DSO Project referred to in the Summary below is comprised of six mineral licences located in Newfoundland and Labrador that are presently owned as to 100% by Labec Century Iron Ore Inc. The six mineral licences include a total of 682 mineral claims and cover a total area of approximately 17,049 hectares.
+The Joyce Lake Property or the Joyce Lake DSO Project referred to in the Summary below is comprised of six mineral licences located in Newfoundland and Labrador that are presently owned as to 100% by Labec Century Iron Ore Inc. The six mineral licences include a total of 617 mineral claims and cover a total area of approximately 15,424 hectares as of October 2015.
 The Joyce Lake Property is part of the Attikamagen JV Properties.